5 Easy Ways to Start a Conversation at Any Party

 or

-"Your laugh is infectious.
-How do I make you laugh more?"
+“Your laugh is infectious.
+How do I get to hear it more?”

 4. Use Humor to Break the Ice